John Cotton Dana Award for Leadership

 The John Cotton Dana Award recognizes exemplary leadership.
 It is therefore awarded on an occasional basis (not annually) as extraordinary leadership is brought to the attention of the nominating committee through the nomination process.

-This award was established in 1991 by EdCom in a tribute to John Cotton Dana, founder and director of the Newark Museum.
+This award was established in 1991 by EdCom in tribute to John Cotton Dana, founder, and director of the Newark Museum.
 During his life, he worked incessantly to make the museum a center of community service whose chief function was to be educational and interpretive.

 - Cynthia Robinson, director of museum studies, Tufts University, MA